JGrubb/ignoredbydinosaurs.com/_posts/2009-10-12-apparent-risk-and-actual-risk.md

 title: Apparent risk and actual risk
 created: 1255361094
 ---
-<p><a href="http://feedproxy.google.com/~r/typepad/sethsmainblog/~3/wc4LJQkWDWA/apparent-risk-and-actual-risk.html">Apparent risk and actual risk</a>: "There are people who I will never encounter in a restaurant.
+<a href="http://feedproxy.google.com/~r/typepad/sethsmainblog/~3/wc4LJQkWDWA/apparent-risk-and-actual-risk.html">Apparent risk and actual risk</a>: "There are people who I will never encounter in a restaurant.

 That's because when these people go out for dinner, they go to chain restaurants.
 These are the tourists in New York who seek out the familiar Olive Garden instead of walking down the street to Pure.